lgueye/trading-platform/README.md

 The UI
 ---

-- SPA with 4 pages (subscribe, login, home, place trade)
+- SPA with 3 pages (login, portfolio dashboard, trade mask)
 - connected to a REST API
-- connected to a web socket endpoint
+- connected to a web socket endpoints

 The backends
 ---